What are typing games?

 Click Actions → Settings

-Turn on Enable typing games under General Settings
+Turn on Enable typing games under the General Settings tab

 Click Apply changes